Wilhelm Reich: Orgastic potency

 Beginning in 1924, Reich published a series of papers on the idea of "orgastic potency", the ability to release the emotions from the muscles and lose the self in an uninhibited orgasm, an idea that Freud came to call Reich's "Steckenpferd" (hobby horse).
 Reich argued that psychic health and the ability to love depended on orgastic potency, the full discharge of the libido: "Sexual release in the sex act must correspond to the excitement which leads up to it."
 He wrote: "It is not just to fuck ... not the embrace in itself, not the intercourse.
 It is the real emotional experience of the loss of your ego, of your whole spiritual self."
 He argued that orgastic potency was the goal of character analysis.

-Whereas Reich's work on character was well received by the psychoanalytic community, Sharaf writes, his work on orgastic potency was unpopular from the start and later ridiculed.
-He came to be known as the "prophet of the better orgasm" and the "founder of a genital utopia".
+Whereas Reich's work on character was well received by the psychoanalytic community, Sharaf writes, his work on orgastic potency was unpopular from the start and later ridiculed or criticized.
+He came to be known as the "prophet of the better orgasm" and the "founder of a genital utopia", sharply characterized by Andreas Dorschel as "a source of sexual misery": "Whenever women did not reach orgasm, Reich's orgasmocracy branded them as immature, neurotic or lifeless."

 Rest cure in Switzerland

-Reich's brother died of tuberculosis (TB) in 1926, the same disease that had killed their father.
+Reich's brother died of tuberculosis (TB) in 1926, which had also killed their father.
 Christopher Turner writes in his biography of Reich that a quarter of deaths in Vienna were caused by TB in the 1920s.
 Reich himself contracted it in 1927 and spent several weeks in the winter of that year in a sanitorium in Davos, Switzerland, where TB patients went for rest cures and fresh air before antibiotics became widely available around 1945.
 Turner writes that Reich underwent a political and existential crisis in Davos; he returned home in the spring angry and paranoid, according to Annie Reich.
 Some months later he and Annie were on the streets during the July Revolt of 1927 in Vienna, when 84 workers were shot and killed by police and another 600 were injured.
 It seems that the experience changed Reich; he wrote that it was his first encounter with human irrationality.
 He began to doubt everything, and in 1928 joined the Communist Party of Austria:

 As if struck by a blow, one suddenly recognizes the scientific futility, the biological senselessness, and the social noxiousness of views and institutions, which until that moment had seemed altogether natural and self-evident.
 It is a kind of eschatological experience so frequently encountered in a pathological form in schizophrenics.
 I might even voice the belief that the schizophrenic form of psychic illness is regularly accompanied by illuminating insight into the irrationalism of social and political mores.